BabaYaga64/DrupalPortfolio/README.md

 ###Description

-This is a portfolio website that shows my knowledge of creating and testing custom modules in Drupal.
-I have created a custom module called nucleotide.module that takes an input of any of the four DNA nucleotide letters, "A", "G", "T", or "C", and returns the corresponding letter for that first input.
-I have also created unit tests to test the logic of my program, and functional tests to test that the user interface works.
-This portfolio also contains an block of content that shows different nodes depending on which one is clicked, using Ajax functions to manipulate the view for each node.
+This is a portfolio website that I have created using Drupal.
+This portfolio includes custom modules that I have created, and functional tests to test that the user interface works.
+This portfolio contains an block of content that shows different nodes depending on which one is clicked, using Ajax functions to manipulate the view for each node.

 ###Setup Instructions